jronallo/jronallo.github.com/source/_posts/2012-01-23-dpla-strawman-technical-proposal.markdown

 # Architecture Overview

-The foundation for the DPLA platform would be the distributed collections on the web.
-The DPLA can help make these distributed collections more discoverable on the open web and enable new services.
+The foundation for the DPLA platform would be the distributed collections on the Web.
+The DPLA can help make these distributed collections more discoverable on the open Web and enable new services.
 A user with a browser can already enter the address for these digital collections and get something useful back.
-In this scenario any digital collection on the web can be a part of the DPLA.
+In this scenario any digital collection on the Web can be a part of the DPLA.
 The collection (and hosting institution) is not required to implement any new metadata format, gateway, or API.
 The existing published HTML pages are enough to gain the initial benefits of a DPLA.
-Collections can choose to adopt other web standards or provide more information on their collections to gain more of the benefits of the DPLA and the web at large.
+Collections can choose to adopt other Web standards or provide more information on their collections to gain more of the benefits of the DPLA and the Web at large.

 The technical barriers to entry into the DPLA are purposefully low to maximize participation.
 The DPLA has an opportunity to be a truly big tent approach to solving the problems of making America's cultural heritage accessible and discoverable.
-When suggesting digital collections adopt standards or make changes, this proposal gives preference to asking digital collections to optimize for the web for broad applicability.
+When suggesting digital collections adopt standards or make changes, this proposal gives preference to asking digital collections to optimize for the Web for broad applicability.
 The technical decisions made here always choose what would make the system simpler and easier for producers of digital collections over what would be easier for the DPLA or other aggregators.

-The Collection Achievements and Profiles System (CAPS) is an editable directory of web-accessible digital collections.
+The Collection Achievements and Profiles System (CAPS) is an editable directory of Web-accessible digital collections.
 In its most basic form Collection Profiles hold the name and URL of digital collections.
 Achievements are a way to expand Collection Profiles through gathering discrete pieces of data about collections and their institutions.
-In order to validate various Achievements, CAPS can request pages and resources from a collection website.
+In order to validate various Achievements, CAPS can request pages and resources from a collection Website.
 Full Collection Profiles with all completed Achievements are available through a simple API.

 The Raw Crawler Service finds new collections to crawl through CAPS.
-The Raw Crawler Service can then launch crawls of a collection web site.
+The Raw Crawler Service can then launch crawls of a collection Web site.
 The raw crawl data can be made available to external developers who want to do their own analysis of the raw crawl data and build new services.

 The Analyzed Crawl Service makes use of the raw crawl data to extract data and text from pages.
-CAPS can use this data to perform work like validating Achievements, assigning automated tags to collections, and confirming the health of web sites.
+CAPS can use this data to perform work like validating Achievements, assigning automated tags to collections, and confirming the health of Web sites.
 The DPLA could use this analyzed crawl data to create various aggregations, search interfaces, and other services for digital collections that are only possible through having this central data store.
 External developers could access the analyzed